MANAGEMENT AND ACCOUNTING WEB

 Actions and Implications of Study 1

 Deming thought performance appraisals would be more effective if the managers are made aware of the system variables that are uncontrollable and affect the employee’s ability to be productive.
-The article notes that supervisor-subordinate partnerships would help combat the problems of using ineffective measurements and increase the goal congruence among the organization.
+The authors note that supervisor-subordinate partnerships would help combat the problems of using ineffective measurements and increase the goal congruence among the organization.
 Perhaps most importantly, a partnership would promote useful problem solving opportunities because constraining elements in the workplace would be brought to management’s attention.

 Study 2